Wage & Hour Law

 State and federal employment laws govern the amount employers must pay their workers, both for regular work hours and overtime.
 Wage and hour laws also mandate that employers permit their employees to take regularly scheduled breaks, both paid and unpaid.
 When employers violate these laws, workers can take legal action to seek fair compensation for their lost wages and other damages.

 At Charles W. Miller & Associates, our Louisville wage and hour law attorneys represent employees in all types of wage and hour disputes in both Kentucky and Indiana.
 We represent all types of workers in a variety of industries, including tipped employees, highly paid executives, physicians and medical professionals, office workers, and others.
-With over 22 year’s legal experience, our legal team can help you fully understand your legal rights and determine the best course of action for your unique situation.
+With over 22 year’s legal experience and employment law, our legal team can help you fully understand your legal rights and determine the best course of action for your unique situation.
 If necessary, we are prepared to represent you in state or federal court.

 Minimum Wage & Tipped Workers